-Training Facilities: The current posture for team trainings outlines the team's arrival at the training facilities via van and for the team to arrive prepared to train.
+Training Facilities: Players and staff should arrive at the training facilities dressed and prepared to train.
 The intent is to minimize the use of any inside facilities at the training facilities.
+Parking in lots should be spaced to allow for social distancing.

-Match Venues (UTAH): These minimum standards are intended for match venues that will be used during the tournament.
+Match Venues: These minimum standards are intended for match venues that will be used during the continuation of the 2020 NWSL season.